jczech/make_mcell_deb/README.md

     sudo dpkg -i mcell_3.3-1_amd64.deb

-Check Contents of Deb
+Inspect Deb
 ----------------------------------

 To see where the deb file is going to install everything, run this command:

     dpkg-deb -c mcell_3.3-1_amd64.deb

+You may want to check the deb for bugs and policy violations:

+    lintian mcell_3.3-1_amd64.deb

 Filling in the debian/control file
 ----------------------------------

-The debian/control file shouldn't need updated anytime soon, but if it does, run the following command to discover all of MCell's dependencies:
+The ``debian/control`` file shouldn't need updated anytime soon, but if it does, run the following command to discover all of MCell's dependencies:

     dpkg-depcheck -d ../src/configure